HMCS Beacon Hill: Post-war service

-Ship's bell
+Badge and ship's bell

+After the Second World War, each unit of the Royal Canadian Navy was awarded a heraldic badge which could be inherited by future units of the same name.
+Beacon Hill was given a blazon of sable, upon a mount vert a cresset or, fired proper, with the colours gold and black and the Latin motto Semper Libe (Always free).
 The Christening Bells Project at Canadian Forces Base Esquimalt Naval and Military Museum includes information from the ship's bell of HMCS Beacon Hill 1944–1967, which was used for baptism of babies on board ship 1950–1964.
 The bell is currently held by the CFB Esquimalt Naval & Military Museum, Esquimalt, British Columbia.